downlinko/downlinko.github.io/_posts/development/eclipse/2018-07-21-download-install-eclipse-mars-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/eclipse/eclipse-mars-version.png" alt="eclipse mars version">

 **Congratulations, you have installed Eclipse Mars on Windows 10!**

+Now it's time to look at some [basic examples on how to use Eclipse](https://courses.cs.washington.edu/courses/cse143/11wi/eclipse-tutorial/file_organization.shtml){:target="_blank"}.

 Submit a comment below if you found this post helpful.